ordiha/Base-task-board/README.md

    - Verified on Basescan.

 ## How It Works
-- Create a task with a description and ETH reward.
+- **TaskBoard**: Create tasks with ETH rewards, complete or cancel them.
-- Complete a task to claim the reward.
-- Cancel a task to reclaim the reward.
+- **TaskVoting**: Vote on completed tasks (min.
+3 approvals) to release rewards or cancel voting

 ## Usage
 1. Open Remix (remix.ethereum.org).